Simple Opinion Dynamics for No-Regret Learning: Technical Overview

+\paragraph{Zero-Sum Multiplicative Weights Update} The form of expression~\eqref{eq:condexp-zsmwu} is the key structural property that we use to analyze the regret bounds and consensus guarantees of our adoption and comparison protocols, and it more generally demonstrates a deeper connection between the global evolution of these local protocols and multiplicative weights update procesess.

-Note that while the coordinates of the distribution $\E_t[\p^{t+1}]$ are updated multiplicatively as in~\eqref{eq:condexp-zsmwu}, the sequence $\{\E_t[\p^{t+1}]\}$ is not neceessarily \textit{smooth}: these updates are applied w.r.t. the \textit{realized} distribution $\pt$, and not $\E_{t-1}[\p^t]$.
-However, to bound the regret of $\{\p^t\}$, we leverage properties of the process $\{\q^t\}$ whose coordinates \textit{do} evolve by \textit{composing} this update in each round using the same family $\{F_j\}$.
-We define these \textit{zero-sum MWU} processes as follows:
+However, while the coordinates of the distribution $\E_t[\p^{t+1}]$ are updated multiplicatively as in~\eqref{eq:condexp-zsmwu}, these updates are applied to the \textit{realized} distribution $\pt$, and thus the sequence $\{\E_t[\p^{t+1}]\}$ may not be \textit{smooth}.
+Nevertheless, to analyze and bound the regret of the sequence $\{\pt\}$, we can consider an idealized process $\{\qt\}$ whose coordinates \textit{do} evolve by composing this update structure in each round using the same family $\{\calF\}$.
+We define these \textit{zero-sum multiplicative weights update} (zero-sum MWU) processes as follows: